-- The ongoing spike in the inflation index has a direct impact on your employee’s buying power, and will eventually lead to employees demanding higher wages.
+- The ongoing spike in the inflation index has a direct impact on your employee’s buying power and has led to employees demanding higher wages.

 - A creative, non-wage bonus or benefit can appease the immediate demand for higher wages, without incurring a long-term wage obligation.

 - See our curated list of 20 employee bonuses and lifestyle benefits that can help you offset the impact of inflation, without increasing wages.

 Inflation's Impact on the Economy: A quick history